-Clinical Audit Summit 2017: Clinical Audit for Improvement
+National Clinical Audit Summit 2019: Clinical Audit for Quality Improvement

-The Clinical Audit Summit 2017 supported by the Healthcare Quality Improvement Partnership (HQIP) and the National Quality Improvement and Clinical Audit Network (NQICAN) will bring together clinicians and managers leading local Clinical Audit for Improvement.
-Through a series of national updates, practical case studies, masterclasses and poster presentations, this one day conference brings together an exceptional gathering of leading practitioners, clinicians, policy makers and academics to set out the major developments, promote innovative areas of clinical audit, and debate the key challenges affecting you and your clinical audit practice.
+The Clinical Audit for Improvement Summit 2019 in partnership with the National Quality Improvement (inc. Clinical Audit) Network (N-QI-CAN) will bring together clinicians and managers leading local Clinical Audit for Improvement.
+Through a series of national updates, panel sessions, practical case studies, extended sessions and poster presentations, this one day conference brings together an exceptional gathering of leading practitioners, clinicians, and policy makers to set out the major developments, promote innovative areas of clinical audit, and debate the key challenges affecting you and your clinical audit practice.